 Rottweilers were originally bred to serve as cattle-protection dogs, which makes them relentless protectors of their pack.
 Loyal and intelligent, this breed is known for their ability to learn quickly, although they may be slightly aloof around strangers until they are given a proper introduction.

 Staffordshire Terriers were bred to serve as bull and bear fighters.
-Because of their protective and aggressive nature, they have been recognized as a great option when it comes to getting a guard dog.
+Because of their protective and aggressive nature, they have been recognized as a great option when it comes to getting a guard dog for kids.
 This breed requires proper training and socialization from an early age to ensure you receive a perfect protector and an excellent pet for your family.

 This fearless, bold, and confident breed are known for being extremely intelligent.
 German Shepherds often serve as police dogs as they are quick to learn commands and provide adequate protection when faced with a threat.
 While they may be calm and enjoy belly rubs in the household, they will not hesitate to react quickly if their home or family is threatened.

 With great protection instincts and immense physical strength, a Bullmastiff is both extremely loyal and courageous.
 Intruders do not want to cross this breed’s path.
 They will quickly find that the Bullmastiff to determined block their path and has enough strength to knock them down.
 When around their family, this breed is docile and loving.

 This independent breed has a strong drive to hunt prey, as they were originally bred to track and hunt lions.
 A Ridgeback is a natural and loyal watchdog that loves to cuddle and snuggle into its human’s lap.
 Because they aren’t naturally obedient, it is essential that Rhodesian Ridgebacks receive the proper training as a youngster.

 Steps to Take to Ensure Your Protection Dog Makes a Smooth Transition into the Family

 #1.
 Prepare your children in advance.
 Let them know what to expect before introducing your new protection dog to the family.
-Children must have a firm understanding of the proper ways to interact with and care for their new companion.
+Children must have a firm understanding of the proper ways to interact with and care for their new companions.